carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 How to do it?
 -------------
 Do we need to merge functions?
-Obvious thing is: yes that's a quite possible case, since usually we *do* have duplicates.
-And it would be good to get rid of them.
-But how to detect such a duplicates?
-The idea is next: we split functions onto small bricks (parts), then we compare "bricks" amount, and if it equal, compare "bricks" themselves, and then do our conclusions about functions themselves.
+The obvious answer is: Yes, that is quite a possible case.
+We usually *do* have duplicates and it would be good to get rid of them.
+But how do we detect duplicates?
+This is the idea: we split functions into smaller bricks or parts and compare the "bricks" amount.
+If equal, we compare the "bricks" themselves, and then do our conclusions about functions themselves.

-What the difference it could be?
-For example, on machine with 64-bit pointers (let's assume we have only one address space),  one function stores 64-bit integer, while another one stores a pointer.
-So if the target is a machine mentioned above, and if functions are identical, except the parameter type (we could consider it as a part of function type), then we can treat ``uint64_t`` and``void*`` as equal.
+What could the difference be?
+For example, on a machine with 64-bit pointers (let's assume we have only one address space), one function stores a 64-bit integer, while another one stores a pointer.
+If the target is the machine mentioned above, and if functions are identical, except the parameter type (we could consider it as a part of function type), then we can treat a ``uint64_t`` and a ``void*`` as equal.

-It was just an example; possible details are described a bit below.
+This is just an example; more possible details are described a bit below.

-As another example reader may imagine two more functions.
-First function performs multiplication on 2, while the second one performs arithmetic right shift on 1.
+As another example, the reader may imagine two more functions.
+The first function performs a multiplication on 2, while the second one performs an arithmetic right shift on 1.

 Possible solutions
 ^^^^^^^^^^^^^^^^^^
-Let's briefly consider possible options about how and what we have to implement in order to create full-featured functions merging, and also what it would meant for us.
+Let's briefly consider possible options about how and what we have to implement in order to create full-featured functions merging, and also what it would mean for us.

-Equal functions detection, obviously supposes "detector" method to be implemented, latter should answer the question "whether functions are equal".
+Equal function detection obviously supposes that a "detector" method to be implemented and latter should answer the question "whether functions are equal".
-This "detector" method consists of tiny "sub-detectors", each of them answers exactly the same question, but for function parts.
+This "detector" method consists of tiny "sub-detectors", which each answers exactly the same question, but for function parts.

 As the second step, we should merge equal functions.
 So it should be a "merger" method.
 "Merger" accepts two functions *F1* and *F2*, and produces *F1F2* function, the result of merging.

-Having such a routines in our hands, we can process whole module, and merge all equal functions.
+Having such routines in our hands, we can process a whole module, and merge all equal functions.

 In this case, we have to compare every function with every another function.
-As reader could notice, this way seems to be quite expensive.
+As the reader may notice, this way seems to be quite expensive.
 Of course we could introduce hashing and other helpers, but it is still just an optimization, and thus the level of O(N*N) complexity.